-Anthesis’ Emma Armstrong and Manisha Paralikar outline what you need to know about the Carbon Disclosure Project's ‘Reimagining Disclosure Consultation’ and their upcoming 2018 questionnaire.
+Anthesis’ Emma Armstrong and Manisha Paralikar outline what you need to know about CDP's ‘Reimagining Disclosure Consultation’ and their upcoming 2018 questionnaire.

 After a few years of relative stability, big changes are afoot for CDP's Climate Change questionnaire as CDP ‘reimagines disclosure’ in 2018, and beyond, with the goal of delivering improved data and assessments for investors and other stakeholders.